manan-jain/RunningApp/README.md

 # Trackify

-> App that tracks your run
+> App that tracks your run and marks on Map and saves the image of map along with different information like distance measured, calories burned, speed.

 <p align="middle">
     <img width="200" src="https://github.com/manan-jain/RunningApp/blob/master/screenshots/ss1.png">